Logo

 Naomi Watts portrayed the title role in Oliver Hirschbiegel's Diana, a biographical drama about the last two years of the life of Diana, Princess of Wales.

-Naomi Watts learnt the accent by spending time with Russian women in a West Village spa during a six-week period.
+Naomi Watts learned the accent by spending time with Russian women in a West Village spa during a six-week period.

-Naomi Watts nabbed a Screen Actors Guild Award nomination for Outstanding Supporting Actress.
+Naomi Watts earned a nomination for the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Supporting Role.

 In While We're Young, Naomi Watts starred with Ben Stiller as a New York City-based married couple who begin hanging out with a couple in their 20s.